gabrielboliveira/alpine-ssh/README.md

-# alpine-ssh
+# docker-ssh

-Simple Alpine-based Docker image with SSH client, to be used as you wish.
-I'm using on a CI :)
+Simple Docker image with SSH client, to be used as you wish.
+I'm using on a GitLab CI :)